-It is acknowledged that future life expectancy and, in particular, the allowance for future improvements in life expectancy, is uncertain.
-There is a consensus amongst actuaries, demographers and medical experts that life expectancy is likely to improve in the future.
-Allowance has been made in the ongoing valuation basis for future improvements in line with the 2013 version of the Continuous Mortality Investigation model published by the Actuarial Profession and a 1.25% per annum minimum underpin to future reductions in mortality rates.
-This is a similar allowance for future improvements than was made in 2013.
+Allowance has been made in the ongoing valuation basis for future improvements in line with the 2018 version of the Continuous Mortality Investigation model published by the Actuarial Profession and a 1.25% per annum minimum underpin to future reductions in mortality rates.
+This updated allowance for future improvements will generally result in lower life expectancy assumptions and hence a reduced funding target (all other things being equal).

-The combined effect of the above changes from the 2013 valuation approach, is a slight reduction to the average overall life expectancies in the Fund.
 The approach taken is considered reasonable in light of the long term nature of the Fund and the assumed level of security underpinning members' benefits.

-e) General
+d) General

-The same financial assumptions are adopted for most employers, in deriving the funding target underpinning the Primary and Secondary rates: as described in (3.3), these calculated figures are translated in different ways into employer contributions, depending on the employer's circumstances.
+The same financial assumptions are adopted for most employers (on the ongoing participation basis identified above), in deriving the funding target underpinning the Primary and Secondary rates: as described in ( $\underline{3.3}$ ), these calculated figures are translated in different ways into employer contributions, depending on the employer's circumstances.